bakedziti420/js-oop-flower-power/readme.md

 ```

 The `rose` will share all characteristics of the original `flower`, except it will have 16 petals because we overwrote that property.

+###Independent Practice

+Now imagine a specific flower.
+Take a few minutes to think of three properties.
+Try to use multiple senses to describe it.
+Define it as "flower".
+Then, use `Object.create()` to make a new type of flower with a couple different properties.
+Print your new flower to the console to see what it looks like.

+### Constructor Syntax

 Now let's explore a flower using the preferred *constructor* syntax: